Code4Wyatt/parentaltools/README.md

 # parentaltools
- Parental Tools app for parents using Kotlin
+# Parental Tools app for parents made with Kotlin

+## Aimed to assist parents in the development of their child, with features to track progress and store memories and milestones.